The world is not changed by people who think. The world is changed by people who act. The world is changed well by people who think and act.

 - How could each of these three endeavors be improved by thinking and acting?

-It’s not enough to have insight; you must then do something with it.
 It’s not enough to know what should be done; you must then actually do it.
 It’s not enough to study; you must then act on what you learn.

 The world is not changed by people who think; the world is changed by people who act.
 The world is changed well by people who think and act.
 Be one of them!